red-gate/level-up-academy/web-training/TypeScript/Unit 2 - Narrowing/Instructions.md

 Like a type annotation, type assertions are removed by the compiler and won’t affect the runtime behavior of your code.

+# Feed the pets - instanceof and type predicate functions

+- Check index.ts.
+- Change the Feed function to output the pet's name.
+Why the name field is accesible in this context?
+- Use instanceof to feed the dogs.
+- Are both dogs being fed?
+If not, then why?
+- Use a type predicate functions to feed Fluffy.